 To show the potential of IoT platforms, MONICA presents several business models as well as development tools for new market openings.
 In particular, MONICA offers a service package to business start-ups consisting of a developer toolbox and support services.

-During 2018, a hackathon will take place, calling upon innovative, wearable applications for security and sound which will be further developed and deployed at the pilot events.
+During 2018, three hackathons will take place, calling upon innovative applications for enhanced user experience which will be further developed and deployed at the pilot events.

 In addition, the development toolbox consists of technology enablers that can integrate MONICA solutions with other Smart City platforms for a wider uptake.
 With its innovative sound and security applications, MONICA has relevance for several other application areas such as airports and traffic arterials.